Struggling to connect theory and data? A simpler way to approach your discussion chapter

 Over the years, I have watched many doctoral researchers become more confident once they realise they are allowed to evaluate theory rather than simply perform it.
 No academic jazz hands required.

 The discussion chapter is also one of the least structured parts of the thesis.
-Students are frequently told to “be more critical” or “develop the discussion further” without anybody showing them what that actually looks like in practice.
+You’re frequently told to “be more critical” or “develop the discussion further” without anybody showing you how to do that.

 If you are struggling to connect theory and data, keep the process simple.